Asymptotic expansions relating to the distribution of the length of longest increasing subsequences: Compilation of the Shinault--Tracy Table and a General Conjecture

 \subsection{Conjecture}

 Each minor of the form \eqref{eq:conjdet} can be represented as linear $F$-forms of order

 (Here, the case $m=1$ corresponds to the conjecture of Shinault and Tracy.)
-Aside from linear combinations of minors with coefficients in $\Q[s]$, there are no polynomials of the $u_{jk}$ with coefficients in $\Q[s]$ that can be represented as linear $F$-forms.
+Aside from those terms which can be recast as linear combinations of minors with coefficients in $\Q[s]$, there are no other polynomial expressions of the $u_{jk}$ with coefficients in $\Q[s]$ that can be represented as linear $F$-forms.

 There are abundant examples of nonlinear rational polynomials of the terms $u_{jk}$ which cannot be represented as linear $F$-forms.
 For instance, as we have checked computationally, {\em none} of the terms (which are subterms of the minors shown below)